sigasi/sigasi_insights/content/manual/views.md

 From the **Net Search** view, you can navigate to the VHDL code by double-clicking the search results.

+# VUnit View

+{{< xprt_only >}}

+{{< figure src="/img/manual/vunit_view.png" >}}

+The VUnit View allows to get a quick overview of your VUnit test runs and to monitor ongoing test runs.

+With the icons on top of the View you can

+* Filter the output to show failures only
+* Rerun a test
+* Stop ongoing VUnit test runs
+* View the test run history

 # Preprocessor view